How do I find a journal or a specific article?

 • Use a menu to navigate to your citation, usually starting with publication year or volume and expanding to specific issues.

-4) When you have located the article, click the PDF icon to view full text or print.
+4) When you have located the article, click the the proper icon to view full text or print:

 Article record with PDF button located below article title and author

 Searching for an article in a journal that the Library does not own?
-Find out how to request it through our Interlibrary Loan service.
+Not able to find the article at the library?
+You can request it through our Interlibrary Loan serviceThe library can acquire most articles not owned by our institution in 1 to 2 business days at no charge.

 • Answered By Matt Young